pkbannutz/ConfortInstal/docs/architecture.md

 -----

-# PascalConfort Fullstack Architecture Document
+# CONFORT INSTAL Fullstack Architecture Document

 ## Introduction

-This document details the **SEO-focused, static, serverless architecture** for PascalConfort.
+This document details the **SEO-focused, static, serverless architecture** for CONFORT INSTAL.
 It guides AI development for the Next.js/Tailwind SPA, ensuring performance, maintainability, and crucially, **high visibility in local searches for `instalator Iași`**.

 **Starter Template or Existing Project**